Make a play for high growth dividend stocks!

 High Growth Dividend Stocks

-So, I like to highlight groups of stocks that I have picked for the Dividends Deluxe that share similar characteristics.
+So, I like to highlight groups of stock investments that I have picked for the Dividends Deluxe that share similar characteristics.

 And, today’s focus is on 5 high growth dividend stocks.
 Each one has demonstrated high dividend growth rates during the past several years.